4devs/BowerPhpBundle/Resources/doc/index.md

 2. Enable the bundle
 3. Use the bundle
 4. Configure the bundle
+5. Add your script/style in assetic if needed

 ### Step 1: Download Locale bundle using composer